See and download photos from our beautiful Gala 2023 here and here

 Lori Ochsner

-Fritz Westenberger & TQ Sims
+Fritz Westenberger and TQ Sims

 WWNO

-THANK YOU TO OUR 2023 SPONSORS + PARTNERS!
+THANK YOU TO OUR 2024 SPONSORS!

-The gala is NOFS’s largest fundraiser and directly supports the work of independent filmmakers.
 Thank you to all who joined, supported, and honored the New Orleans Film Society at our previous galas.

 See photos from our beautiful Gala 2023 honoring Elston Howard as our Celluloid Hero and Edward Buckles Jr as our first Rising Star held on April 22 at the New Orleans Lakefront Airport here and here